is a member of the Litigation Department resident in Fried Frank's New York office. He joined the Firm in 1989 and became a partner in 1996.

 Mr. Morris' practice focuses on securities litigation and arbitration, regulatory enforcement, tax litigation, commercial disputes, and class actions including multinational litigations.
 He has significant experience in matters relating to derivatives, swaps, collateralized mortgage obligations, collateralized bond obligations, credit derivatives, commodities, repurchase agreements, mutual funds and hedge funds.

-Mr. Morris' clients include broker-dealers, investment advisers, securities issuers, hedge funds, lenders and investors.
+Mr. Morris' clients include companies in the metals, aerospace, hospitality, investment advisory, investment management, brokerage, import-export, and private equity businesses.
 He also counsels companies and individuals involved in a variety of commercial disputes.

 Mr. Morris is an adjunct faculty member at Fordham University Law School, teaching corporate governance and lecturing on derivatives and suitability.